Please see below our Impact Statement

 We have reached out to our stakeholders and will continue to do so to get a clear understanding of their expectations.

 Governors work with staff to be a mutually supportive, motivated community.
 We enjoy working as a team and have high expectations.
 We encourage through praise and reward, value everyone and enable everyone to believe in themselves; value life-long learning, enjoy finding new ways of thinking and learning; take responsibility for our own actions, enjoy sharing our successes and embrace challenges.
 We value the support of parents and the wider community.

 - Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of the staff

-Curriculum and Standards Committee have contributed to the development and evaluation of the School Improvement Plan, reviewed relevant policies, as well as focusing on the attainment and progress made by the numerous groups of children at strategic points during the year.
-Data was made available to Governors throughout the year and was discussed within the relevant committees.
-Particular scrutiny was placed on pupil attainment and progress across all year groups, including those with Special Educational Needs and Disabilities, More Able and English as an Additional language pupils and the impact of the Pupil Premium.
+The Curriculum and Standards Committee has contributed to the development and evaluation of the School Improvement Plan and reviewed relevant policies.
+They have also focussed on the attainment and progress made by the various groups of children at strategic points during the year.
+Data was made available to Governors throughout the year and was discussed in detail.

 The Pay Review and Performance Management Committee have carried out review meetings, holding the Head Teacher to account for the progress and attainment of all pupils and the meeting of performance targets by all members of staff.